pointlander/peg/README.md

 This will match anything but `"a"` or `"b"` or all the way to `"z"`.

-If the character class is case insensitive, use double brackets:
+If the character class is case-insensitive, use double brackets:

 ```
 insensitive <- [[A-Z]]